-And as ever the enemy attack was rejected, but this time for the first time, the radio stations intercepted an official military SA report that admitted 20 dead and 59 wounded ONLY in the battle of the day.
+And as ever the enemy attack was rejected, but this time for the first time, the radio stations intercepted an official military SA report that admitted 20 dead and 59 wounded only in the battle of the day.

 It was now evident and infamous how the Apartheid regime informed only the more rich and prestigious families about the dead of their sons.
 Many South African parents, that had not many links with the dictatorship, received no information and in some case also threats, imposing silence.

 The 17 March, Ernesto Chavez on his MiG-23 is shot down and killed by a South African anti-aircraft weapon, a Ystervark of 20mm.
-It was the only victory of the South African anti-aircraft defense.
+It was the only victory of the South African anti-aircraft defence.

-The 19 March during a lone Recce mission the South African Mirage of Willie Van Coppenhagen crashed and the pilot was killed.
+The 19 March during a lone Recce mission the Mirage of Willie Van Coppenhagen crashed and the pilot was killed.
 The enemy didn’t know the cause and supposed an accident, but at real it was shot down by Angolans.

 23 March 1988 Sixth Attack